torigai/ksbib/README.md

 # ksbib
-ksbib is a simple library software that you can use for personal purposes or even for small archives.
-You can handle books, articles, journals, incollections, link them to pdf-files and url's search for media etc, just as you would expect of any library software.
-The software does not include rental options and user management.
-If you are interested in that, feel invited to send me a note or to contribute.
+ksbib is a simple library software for personal purposes.
+You can handle books, articles, journals, incollections, link them to pdf-files and url's, search for media, import and export csv-files etc. The software does not include rental options and user management.
+If you are interested in that, feel invited to contribute.

-ksbib is meant as a desktop program for your local computer.
-For that purpose sqlite seemed to be the perfect choice.
-The security measures (like for instance user roles) that would be appropriate for a public web application are therefore not implemented.
+ksbib is a pure desktop application, everything is local on your computer.

 ## Installation